-(50%) Place Electrical Engineering students in full time positions and/or internships.
-To achieve this, the office may engage in the following activities:
+(75%) Place students studying Financial Engineering and Operations Research (MS) in full time positions and/or internships.
+To achieve this goal, the office may engage in the following activities:

-(5) Maintain relationships with alumni to facilitate the hiring of graduating students
+Source, cultivate and maintain relationships with employers to encourage the hiring of students in these disciplines

 (5%) Perform other duties as assigned

 A bachelor degree is required; graduate level work is preferred.
-Minimum of 2-4 years of relevant experience is required.
+Minimum of 2-4 years of related experience required.

-Possess previous experience in career counseling, marketing, workshop planning and administration.
+Familiar with consulting, management, technology job markets as is previous experience in career counseling, marketing, workshop planning or administration.

-Strong computer literacy and proficiency is required; an up-to-date understanding and appreciation of career services database software and in particular on-line resources is essential; good command of statistics and data processing is needed; a strong willingness to respond and adapt to the needs of students and employers in an increasingly technologically-oriented society.
+Computer literacy/proficiency required: an understanding and appreciation of career services database software and on-line resources, and the willingness to respond to the needs of students and employers in an increasingly technologically-oriented society.

 Equal Opportunity Employer / Disability / Veteran